albayanat/Getting-and-Cleaning-Data/UCI_HRA_Code_Book.md

 Individual identified by a number: 1:30

 # Measurements variables
-86 measurements variables giving average of the values the mean and std measures of the for each (ActivityName, Subject)
+86 measurements variables giving average of the values the mean and std of the signal measures for each (ActivityName, Subject)

 TBodyAccMeanX
 TBodyAccMeanY